LiskArchive/lisk-sdk-examples/workshop/README.md

 **Note:** For each step, the solution can be found in the section below called `Solution: Payment Transaction`.

 #### Steps To Be Implemented
-1. Replace the `super` cache call with the [actual implementation in TransferTransaction](https://github.com/LiskHQ/lisk-sdk/blob/development/elements/lisk-transactions/src/0_transfer_transaction.ts#L69).
-Remember the task about reading up on combining AND and OR, this is exactly what happens here.<br><br>
+1. Replace the `super` cache call with the [actual implementation in the TransferTransaction class](https://github.com/LiskHQ/lisk-sdk/blob/development/elements/lisk-transactions/src/0_transfer_transaction.ts#L69).

+Small task: Read up on combining AND and OR filters, this is exactly what happens in the `prepare()` function of the `TransferTransaction` class.
+You can find the info at section `B/ Combining Filters` in [this article](https://blog.lisk.io/a-deep-dive-into-custom-transactions-statestore-basetransaction-and-transfertransaction-df769493ccbc)<br><br>

 2. Besides that, we also want to cache the invoice transaction using the `this.asset.data` field which contains the invoice ID.
 Make use of the exposed `transaction` store.<br><br>

 3. Find a transaction in the `transaction` store where the `id` matches the id in `this.asset.data`.<br><br>

-4. If you found a transaction, validate if the amount for this transaction is at least equal or larger than the `requestedAmount` from the `InvoiceTransaction`.
-If you didn't find a transaction, push a `TransactionError` in the `errors` array using the interface we saw earlier in the workshop.<br><br>
+4. If you've found a transaction, validate if the amount for this transaction is at least equal to (or greater than) the `requestedAmount` from the `InvoiceTransaction`.
+If you didn't find a transaction, push a `TransactionError` in the `errors` array using the interface we saw earlier in the workshop. **Tip: The `applyAsset` function in our PaymentTransaction holds some basic structure for this check.**<br><br>

 To complete things, we should throw an error if the `recipientId` differs from the `senderId` of the invoice transaction.
 This check needs to be in place to make sure the right person is receiving money for the issued invoice.

 **Notice:** As our validation requires data that comes from the `store` object, we can't perform this in the `validateAsset` function.
 Therefore, we don't have to define this function.

-5. Think about the implementation of the `undo` function.
+5. At last, think about the implementation of the `undo` function.
 Tip: We only have to undo actions in case we save/modify data through the store object.

+Ok, now you have implemented all steps, let's verify your implementation.
+If you are not sure, the solution can be found down below in the section `Solution: Payment Transaction`.

 ### Testing the PaymentTransaction
-First of all, we will be using the following account: `8273455169423958419L` However, we need to fund it using the following transaction payload - send via POST /api/transactions:
+First of all, we are using the following account for sending the PaymentTransaction: `8273455169423958419L`.
+However, the account needs funds to pay for the transaction fee.

+**Task: Therefore, we need to fund the account using the following transaction payload which you should send via a POST request to `http://localhost:4000/api/transactions`:**

 <details>
     <summary>Fund account with 100 LSK</summary>